The Pilates Method and the Pilates Reformer

 Pilates is a full body workout system that integrates your body and mind into total fitness.
-Pilates was developed in the 1920’s during the Spanish Flu pandemic by Joseph H. Pilates, a fitness and conditioning enthusiast born in Germany on 1883. the Pilates method is a system of more than 500 exercises that condition the whole body as well as engage the mind.
+Pilates was developed in the 1920’s during the Spanish Flu pandemic by Joseph H. Pilates, a fitness and conditioning enthusiast born in Germany on 1883.
+The Pilates method includes more than 500 exercises that condition the whole body as well as engage the mind.

 ‘Breath’ is one of the foundation principles in the Pilates method and is known as the ‘engine’ behind Pilates.
 Pilates can improve respiratory endurance, lung volumes and, inspiratory and expiratory flow rates.

-The blend of resistance, strength and flexibility training offers one of the best overall workouts around and can be done on a mat or machine (reformer).
+The blend of resistance, strength and flexibility training offers one of the best overall workouts around.

 While we follow the original Pilates method designed by Joseph Pilates, we also teach with creativity and bring the Pilates Reformer to life for each individual and each class.
 Sessions can be taught offering a slower approach to a more powerful “athletic” approach.
 We believe everybody should do Pilates.